OceanFirst Bank Center

 OceanFirst Bank Center (formerly Multipurpose Activity Center) is a multi-purpose student recreational facility at Monmouth University in West Long Branch, New Jersey.
 It was opened on August 26, 2009.
 It currently hosts the Monmouth Hawks basketball teams.
 It has a seating capacity of 4,100 spectators.
 It adjoins the William T. Boylan Gymnasium.
 The venue cost $57 million to construct.

 The facility was originally named the Multipurpose Activity Center until June 2016, when the university and OceanFirst Bank reached a $4 million agreement through 2036 that included the naming rights of the facility.
+The basketball court is named "Gaffney Court" in honor of former university president Vice Admiral Paul G. Gaffney II.